Fania Records: History

 In 1973, Fania All-Stars performed at Yankee Stadium to a stadium with 45,000 attendees.
 Pacheco directed the band to an excited crowd who cheered on each Fania All-Star member.

 As of 2007 all that is left is "Larry Harlow and the Latin Legends of Fania".
 In 2003, the 1975 Fania release Live at Yankee Stadium was included in the second set of 50 recordings preserved in the United States National Recording Registry.
 Masucci, who had bought out Pacheco's share of the company around 1967, became the sole owner of Fania Records and the numerous other labels and umbrella labels in South America that he acquired and created.
 Masucci died in 1997, and for the next eight years Fania and all of its assets were tied up in probate court while various parties battled over its ownership.

 In September 2005, Fania's assets were sold to V2 Records (Europe) and Miami-based Emusica Records (US), and by early 2006, the new owners began to reissue material from Fania's back catalog (some of which had never appeared on CD before) with enhanced sound and liner notes.
 In an effort to create additional content, Código Music, a subsidiary of the Emusica label, allowed DJs and producers to remix the original material for 'new' releases.

-As of July 27, 2018, Fania is now owned by Concord Records (with it's back catalog on Craft Recordings Latino), which acquired the label from Código Music Entertainment.
+As of July 27, 2018, Fania is now owned by Concord Records (with its back catalog on Craft Recordings Latino), which acquired the label from Código Music Entertainment.
 Fania's catalogue included 19,000 master recordings and 8,000 compositions.